silent-mobius/learn_bash_the_hard_way/README.md

 - [Chapter 13](14_scripting_the_screen/README.md)
 - [Chapter 14](15_entry_level_programming/README.md)

-Within these chapters,that will change and get update with time, i'll try to give more pragmatic way to leearn and practice the shell hard way.
+Within these chapters,that will change and get update as time will flow, I'll try to give more pragmatic way to learn and practice the shell hard way.
 - But why the hard way?

-Well the term was created by my favority author named [Zed A. Shaw](https://learncodethehardway.com), by claiming that the hard way is the only way, that is effective to learning programming,and I could not have agreed more with him more.
+Well the term was created by my favority author named [Zed A. Shaw](https://learncodethehardway.com), by claiming that the hard way is the only way, that is effective to learning programming, I could not have agreed more with him.
 Yet, I don't agree with him on all term, hence in this book, i'll be trying to emphesize the things that i think are important, and hopefully with your help, i'll be able to develop a book that will be interesting, educational,